HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-02-1/index.md

 ## OPS Implementation

-OPS coordinates with ACF OCIO on the development of its CP.
+OPS will coordinate the CP development with ACF OCIO and Cloud.gov.

 ### Control Origination